publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch36/schIV/m__us_usc_t50_s1862.md

  __Effective Date of 2006 Amendment__

     Amendment by [section 102(b)(1) of Pub.
-L. 109–177][/us/pl/109/177/s102/b/1] effective June 1, 2015, except that former provisions to continue in effect with respect to any particular foreign intelligence investigation that began before June 1, 2015, or with respect to any particular offense or potential offense that began or occurred before June 1, 2015, see [section 102(b) of Pub.
+L. 109–177][/us/pl/109/177/s102/b/1] effective Dec.
+15, 2019, except that former provisions to continue in effect with respect to any particular foreign intelligence investigation that began before Dec.
+15, 2019, or with respect to any particular offense or potential offense that began or occurred before Dec.
+15, 2019, see [section 102(b) of Pub.
 L. 109–177][/us/pl/109/177/s102/b], set out as a note under [section 1805 of this title][/us/usc/t50/s1805].

 ----------